Teenage suicide in the United States: Means reduction

-Johnson and Coyne-Beasley have argued that limiting young people's access to lethal means, such as firearms, has reduced means-specific suicide rates.
-Child access prevention laws were put in place with the intention to reduce gun related deaths of those under the age of 17.
+A 2009 study argued that limiting young people's access to lethal means, such as firearms, has reduced means-specific suicide rates.
+Child access prevention (CAP) laws were put in place with the intention to reduce gun related deaths of those under the age of 17.
 CAP laws first focus is on negligent storage of firearms to encourage gun owners to safely store weapons and limit accessibility.
-CAP laws differ from state to state but can carry felony charges if there is an incident of negligent storage.
-The second focus is on the reckless provision of firearms which refers to children being given guns then having an accident.
-These laws were a response to high volumes of children dying by suicide, crimes, and accidents with the highest number of deaths in 1993.
-The highest rate per 100,000 was 4.87 children killed in firearm related incidents in 1993.
-The effects of these laws brought down firearm related incidents to 1.87 per 100,000 by 2009 which was a reduction from over 3000 deaths to 1400.
+CAP laws differ from state to state, but can carry felony charges if there is an incident of negligent storage.

+Another focus is on the reckless provision of firearms, which refers to children being given guns, and then having an accident.
+These laws were a response to high volumes of children dying by suicide, crimes, and accidents, with the highest number of deaths in 1993.
+The highest rate was in 1993, with 4.87 children per 100,000 killed in firearm related incidents.
+The effects of these laws brought down firearm related incidents to 1.87 per 100,000 by 2009, which was a reduction from over 3,000 deaths to 1,400.